saskiapoldmaa/saskiapoldmaa.github.io/articles/identification.md

 $$P=\\frac{1}{k}\\left( \\frac{m_0c^2+E}{\\sqrt{E^2+2Em_0c^2}}-1 \\right)$$.

-So for 3 GeV, the pressures needed are
+So for a 3 GeV beam, the different particles will begin emitting light in the Cherenkov detectors at the following pressures.

 | Particle  | Pressure (bar) |
 |---|---|